PCB Assembly Graphic

 If you’re developing new products regularly or working with intricate designs that require precise specifications, then prototype injection molding should be an integral part of your strategy.
 It helps mitigate risks associated with scaling up production and ensures high-quality output from inception through launch.

 Ready to make your vision a reality?
 Let us help you navigate this complex process.
 At Protoshop Inc., we’re more than just a prototype injection molding company; we’re committed partners.
-We offer comprehensive services to our customers, including design assistance to prepare your part for injection molding and fabricating highly accurate molds and molded parts.
+We offer comprehensive injection molding services to our customers, including design assistance to prepare your part for injection molding and fabricating highly accurate molds and molded parts.
 Typically, molds can be fabricated in 3-5 days, and parts molded within 1-2 days.

 Excellent